 You will notice the lack of anything except hills and scrub bushes.

 You pass Planet X Pottery (50 mi – 1 hour 30 min).

 You arrive in Gerlach (10 mi – 15 min).

 Distance: 11 mi.

 Driving time: 20 minutes

 We can’t emphasize this enough, when in Gerlach and the surrounding suburbs, drive below the speed limit.
 You will see more police officers in Gerlach than you saw during your entire journey.
 They have no problem writing tickets for any offense.
 However, it has been our experience that the officers will treat you with the same amount of respect that you show them.
 So our advice is to be courteous to the locals and participants alike.
-Remember, anything you do reflects on the festival as a whole.
+Remember, anything you do reflects on the event as a whole.

 Head north from Gerlach to the fork in the road (1 mi).

 Veer right and continue on NV-34 (11 mi).